 The assessment of your German language skills is usually based on the so-called Common European Framework of Reference for Languages (CEFR).
 It defines the following levels of language competence:

-- Levels A1 and A2: This level provides you with basic knowledge of the German language.
+- Levels A1 and A2: These levels provide you with basic knowledge of the German language.
 If you have no previous knowledge, attending an A1 course is highly recommended.